hashgraph/hedera-exchange-rate-tool/docs/Triage_ERT_Alerts.md

 The exchange rate computed is off the specified delta from the precious midnight rate on the nodes.

 *	CALCULATED_MEDIAN_OUT_OF_BOUND
-The median calculated from the retrieved exchange rates from various exchanges like bittrex, binance, okcoin ... is out of bound from the midnight rate.
+The median calculated from the retrieved exchange rates from various exchanges like binance, coinbase, crypto.com, bitstamp ... is out of bound from the midnight rate.

 *	FAILED_TO_GET_LATEST_ADDRESS_BOOK